 I even packed my lunch on pizza day every Wednesday.
 Hardly anyone packed on pizza day.
 As an adult (who loves pizza), analyzing this behavior makes me think I was not so much trying to avoid the pizza as much as I was trying to avoid the long lunch line.
 By bringing my lunch to school, I could scarf down a sandwich and hit the playground before half my classmates made it through the line.
 Hello, monkey bars…

 This is just one variation of what you can do with a quinoa salad for lunch.
-Just about any leftover produce or canned staple (beans, chickpeas, etc.) you have an hand can make for a healthy, flavorful and filling meal when paired with quinoa.
+Just about any leftover produce or canned staple (beans, chickpeas, etc.) you have on hand can make for a healthy, flavorful, and filling meal when paired with quinoa.
 For more inspiration, check out my recipe board dedicated to quinoa over on Pinterest.
 Enjoy!

 - 1 cup quinoa

 - 1 medium tomato, chopped